2gomez/JEMSSWrapper.jl/docs/src/index.md

-# JEMSSWrapper.jl Documentation
+# JEMSSWrapper.jl

-*A Julia wrapper for JEMSS.jl designed to facilitate custom ambulance relocation strategies through neuroevolution*
+*A Julia wrapper for JEMSS.jl designed to facilitate custom ambulance relocation strategies through evoluation and neuroevolution*

 ## Overview